- SBA 8(a)

 - Simplified Acquisition: Reduces typical procurement lead times and related costs by pre-qualifying firms and requiring only three or more firms to compete for a procurement

 Highly Adaptive Cybersecurity Services (HACS)

-GSA established the Highly Adaptive Cybersecurity Services (HACS) Special Item Number (SIN) on IT Schedule 70 to provide agencies quicker access to key support services from technically evaluated vendors that will:
+GSA established the Highly Adaptive Cybersecurity Services (HACS) Special Item Number (SIN) on Multiple Award Schedule (MAS) to provide agencies quicker access to key support services from technically evaluated vendors that will:

 - Expand agencies’ capacity to test their high-priority IT systems;

 - Stop adversaries before they impact our networks.

 - Access to a pool of technically evaluated cybersecurity vendors

 - Reduction in open market ordering and contract duplication